Natural Gas Utilities 101

 “Tom was great and his slides were perfect in explaining everything.
 He was fantastic!” –Connecticut Public Utilities Regulatory Authority

-The course will describe the key elements of the natural gas supply chain, the infrastructure, and operations of natural gas utilities.
-The instructor will also discuss regulation of natural gas utilities by State Public Utility Commissions (PUCs), State Authorities, Federal Energy Regulatory Commission (FERC) and Pipeline & Materials Safety Administration (PHMSA).
+The course will describe the key elements of the natural gas supply chain, infrastructure, and operations of natural gas utilities, with extensive discussions on regulation of natural gas utilities by State Public Utility Commissions (PUCs), State Authorities, Federal Energy Regulatory Commission (FERC), and Pipeline & Materials Safety Administration (PHMSA).
 It will include an overview of the domestic natural gas industry, with emphasis on shale gas, pipelines, underground and surface storage, and liquefied natural gas imports and exports.
 We will also discuss how FERC sets interstate pipeline transportation and storage rates and the role of peak shaving plants.

 Since natural gas utilities actively purchase and transport wholesale natural gas to serve their customers, the course will cover how gas is priced in bidweek and daily markets, pipeline nominations, and how natural gas utilities can physically and financially hedge their gas supplies and price volatility.
-Finally, decarbonization of natural gas is a growing challenge of the natural gas industry, so the instructor will discuss decarbonization via renewable natural gas, hydrogen blending, methanation, and responsibly-sourced natural gas.
+Finally, decarbonization of natural gas is a growing challenge of the natural gas industry, so we will discuss decarbonization via renewable natural gas, hydrogen blending, methanation, and responsibly sourced natural gas.